jdhitsolutions/PSFunctionInfo/docs/New-PSFunctionInfo.md

 ### -Name

-Specify name of the function.
+Specify the name of the function.

 ```yaml
 Type: String